Hearing Loss Related to Childhood Ear Infections

 Untreated Ear Infections

-Ignoring ear infections may result in serious medical and/or hearing problems.
-If ear infections go untreated, one possible result could be a cholesteatoma.
+gnoring ear infections could possibly result in serious medical and/or hearing problems.
+If ear infections are left untreated, one possible result could be a cholesteatoma.
 A cholesteatoma (ko-less’-tee-a-toe-ma) is rare, especially in children.
-Typically, it is a growth in the middle ear – usually in just one ear but it is possible for it to affect both ears.
-This growth can sometimes be present behind the eardrum at birth but it is more typically for it to develop later, sometimes as a complication of middle ear infections.
+Typically, it is a growth in the middle ear.
+Although cholesteatomas usually occur in just one ear, it is possible for them to affect both ears.
+This growth can sometimes be present behind the eardrum at birth, but typically develops later, sometimes as a complication of middle ear infections.
 A cholesteatoma is not a tumor and is not cancer.
-The hearing loss related to a cholesteatoma can range from 15 dB up to 60 dB and typically affects low pitch sounds more than high pitch sounds, although all hearing may be affected.
+The hearing loss related to a cholesteatoma can range from 15 dB up to 60 dB.
+It typically affects low pitch sounds more than high pitch sounds, although all hearing may be affected.

-If a child has a conductive hearing loss in one ear that won’t get better then it is appropriate for him/her to use a hearing aid on the ear with the hearing loss.
+If a child has a conductive hearing loss in one ear that will not get better, then it is appropriate for him/her to use a hearing aid on the ear with the hearing loss.
 There are different options for hearing aids for people with conductive hearing loss and your audiologist can help you decide which device would be most appropriate.

 Risks for Education

 Children who started having ear problems early (0-12 months), and frequently (more than 3 per year) are at the greatest risk for developing learning, attention and behavior issues secondary to inconsistent hearing.
-Mass school-hearing screenings used to be commonly implemented and were an effective way to identify hearing loss and potentially related middle ear involvement.
-Because hearing screenings are now typically limited to Kindergarten or First Grade it is important for parents and teachers to be aware of chidrens hearing/listening behaviors.
+Mass school-hearing screenings were an effective way to identify hearing loss and potentially related middle ear involvement.
+They used to be commonly implemented, but are now typically limited to Kindergarten or First Grade.
+This makes it important for parents and teachers to be aware of chidren’s hearing/listening behaviors.

 During Preschool/Kindergarten it is important to identify the children who have a history of ear infections, hearing loss in the family or whose family members have been concerned about the child’s hearing.
-The History of Ear and Hearing Problems Parent Checklist was designed to be completed by parents (on paper or in an interview format) during school hearing screening in early childhood but can also be used to highlight awareness of behaviors that are related to potential hearing loss.
+The History of Ear and Hearing Problems Parent Checklist was designed to be completed by parents.
+It is available on paper or in an interview format.
+It should be used during school hearing screenings in early childhood, but can also be used to highlight awareness of behaviors that are related to potential hearing loss.
 Read more on the Ear Infections and Learning page.

 Resources: